-T by the gaming.
+I by the gaming.
 The prizes will be determined by the operator before play commences.
-A permit to authorise the provision of facilities for gaming with Prize Gaming Permit prizes on specific premises.
-Provisional Statement Where a applicant can make an application to the Licensing Authority in respect of premises that he:- □ Expects to be constructed. □ Expects to be altered. □ Expects to acquire a right to occupy.
-Relevant Representations Representations that relate to the Gambling Licensing Objectives, or that raise issues under the Licensing Policy or the Gambling Commission's Guidance or Codes of Practice.
-Responsible Authorities Public Bodies that must be notified of all applications and who are entitled to make representations in relation to Premises Licences, as follows:- The Licensing Authority in whose area the premises is partly or wholly situated The Gambling Commission The Chief Officer of Police Fire and Rescue Service The Planning Authority for the local authority area Environmental Health Service for the local authority area The Body competent to advise on the protection of children from harm HM Revenue and Customs Authority in relation to vulnerable adults Vessels only - the Navigation Authority whose statutory functions are in relation to waters where the vessel is usually moored or berthed, i.e. the Environment Agency, British Waterways Board, the Maritime and Coastguard Agency Full details of Responsible Authorities for the Chelmsford District are contained in Appendix 'B' to this Policy.
-Small Society Lottery A lottery promoted on behalf of a non commercial society, i.e. lotteries intended to raise funds for good causes.
-Society The society or any separate branch of such a society, on whose behalf a lottery is to be promoted.
-Temporary Use Notice To allow the use of premises for gambling where there is no Premises Licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
-Tote [or Totalisator] Pool betting on tracks.
-Track Sites where races or other sporting events take place, e.g. horse racing, dog racing or any other premises on any part of which a race or other sporting event takes place or is intended to take place.
-Travelling Fair A fair that 'wholly or principally' provides amusements and must be on a site used for fairs for no more than 27 days per calendar year.
+Prize Gaming Permit A permit to authorise the provision of facilities for gaming with prizes on specific premises.
+1 Tize Saming Femilie Where a applicant can make an application to the Licensing Provisional Statement Authority in respect of premises that he:- q Expects to be constructed. q Expects to be altered. q Expects to acquire a right to occupy.
+Representations that relate to the Gambling Licensing Relevant Representations Objectives, or that raise issues under the Licensing Policy or the Gambling Commission's Guidance or Codes of Practice.
+Public Bodies that must be notified of all applications and who Responsible Authorities are entitled to make representations in relation to Premises Licences, as follows:- q The Licensing Authority in whose area the premises is partly or wholly situated q The Gambling Commission q The Chief Officer of Police q Fire and Rescue Service q The Planning Authority for the local authority area q Environmental Health Service for the local authority area q The Body competent to advise on the protection of children from harm HM Revenue and Customs Authority in relation to vulnerable adults vessels only - the Navigation Authority whose statutory functions are in relation to waters where the vessel is usually moored or berthed, i.e. the Environment Agency, British Waterways Board, the Maritime and Coastguard Agency Full details of Responsible Authorities for the Chelmsford District are contained in Appendix 'B' to this Policy.
+A lottery promoted on behalf of a non commercial society, i.e. Small Society Lottery lotteries intended to raise funds for good causes. , , The society or any separate branch of such a society, on Society whose behalf a lottery is to be promoted.
+To allow the use of premises for gambling where there is no Temporary Use Notice Premises Licence but where a gambling operator wishes to use the premises temporarily for providing facilities for gambling.
+Tata fan Tataliant 3 Pool betting on tracks.
+Tote [or Totalisator] Citae vilhage general agranting a signification of the significant of Trools Sites where races or other sporting events take place, e.g. Track horse racing, dog racing or any other premises on any part of which a race or other sporting event takes place or is intended to take place.
+Trovelling Foir A fair that 'wholly or principally' provides amusements and Travelling Fair must be on a site used for fairs for no more than 27 days per calendar year.
 Vehicles Defined trains, aircraft, sea planes and amphibious vehicles other than hovercraft.
-No form of commercial betting and

-gaming is permitted.

-No set definition, but likely to mean group to include people

-Vulnerable Persons who:-

-gamble more than they want to

-gamble beyond their means

-who may not be able to make informed or balanced

-decisions about gambling due to a mental impairment,

-alcohol or drugs

-An individual who is not a child but who is less than 18 years

-Young Person old.
+No form of commercial betting and v oi iioioo other than hovercrait.
+No form of commercial betting and gaming is permitted.
+Vulnerable Persons No set definition, but likely to mean group to include people who:- q gamble more than they want to q gamble beyond their means q who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs Young Person An individual who is not a child but who is less than 18 years old.